glneo/k3conf/README.md

 K3CONF currently supports AM654, J721E, J7200, AM64x, AM62x, J721S2, J784S4,
 J722S, AM62Ax and AM62Px devices.
 Legacy OMAP and DRA7 platforms are not supported.

+This tool makes usage of /dev/mem.
+If your kernel doesn't have CONFIG_DEVMEM, or enables CONFIG_DEVMEM_STRICT_IO, it will not work well.

 Build Instructions:
 -------------------